Krio language: Pronouns

-The complete alphabet with digraphs follows with Decker's orthography in parentheses:

-Language samples

-Spontaneous language sample analysis is critical when evaluating and monitoring progress in communication and language acquisition.
+Vocabulary

-Below are some sample words in Krio:
+Below are some common words in Krio, showing words from various origins:

 Below are some sample sentences in Krio:

 Below is a sample of the Universal Declaration of Human Rights in Krio:

 Films

 Krio is used (incorrectly) early in the 2006 film Blood Diamond between Danny Archer (played by Leonardo DiCaprio) and a character named Commander Zero.

-It can also be heard in the music video for "Diamonds from Sierra Leone", a song by American rapper Kanye West.
+It can be heard in the music video for "Diamonds from Sierra Leone", a song by American rapper Kanye West.

 In 2007, work was completed on an unsanctioned, dubbed Krio version of Franco Zeffirelli's 1977 film Jesus of Nazareth.
 The dubs were recorded by a team of over 14 native Krio speakers, over a period of 9 months in the Lungi region of Sierra Leone.
 The film aired on ABC-TV and a limited run of 300 copies were produced, which were mostly sold in Lungi and Freetown.

+Krio is heard in the English language documentary War Don Don.
+The film's title is in Krio.

 The first feature-length documentary entirely spoken in Krio is Boris Gerrets' film Shado’man (2014).
 It was shot in Freetown at night with a group of homeless disabled people.
 The film premiered at the IDFA documentary festival in Amsterdam and was seen in festivals around the world including FESPACO, the biannual Pan-African film festival in Ouagadougou.